 Talk to your doctor about the risks of taking lapatinib.

-Lapatinib (Tykerb) along with capecitabine (Xeloda) treats a certain type of advanced breast cancers that have already been treated with other chemotherapy medications.
+Lapatinib (brand name – Tykerb) along with capecitabine (Xeloda) is an FDA-approved treatment for breast cancers that have already been treated with other chemotherapy medications.

-Along with letrozole (Femara) it treast a certain type of breast cancers in post-menopausal women (women who have experienced a change of life; end of menstrual periods) that has spread to other body parts.
+Along with letrozole (Femara), it treats breast cancers in post-menopausal women (women who have experienced a change of life; end of menstrual periods) that have spread to other body parts.

 Lapatinib (Tykerb) is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells.